Consideration for the reindeer husbandry

 reindeer

-There are 51 Sami communities in Sweden, from Könkärna far up in Norrbotten to Idre, furthest south.
+There are 51 Sami communities in Sweden, from Norrbotten in the north to Dalarna in the south.
 These communities have approximately 2,500 members with herding rights.
 Some ten to twenty times more Swedes have Sami origins, but are not members of any Sami community.
 The Sami communities are legal entities with reindeer herding rights in the community's area.
 Sometimes, several communities will overlap.

 A Sami community normally encompasses summer pasture land in or near the mountains and winter pasture land down in the forest — in many cases all the way down to the coast.
 The reindeer have a natural yearly cycle, moving between summer and winter grazing.
 They are moved between these areas, either driven by reindeer herders or using animal transport trucks.